 - Trigger Point Therapy – When muscles and/or fascia become too tense from overuse or injury they can cause pain, numbness, tingling, limited range of motion of joints, even dizziness and nausea.
 These areas are called trigger points, and are often overlooked as a cause of chronic and acute pain and dysfunction.
 Sometimes the muscle or fascia that is causing the pain or dysfunction is located in another area of the body from where the problem is perceived to be.
 For example, a trigger point in a neck muscle can cause pain, numbness, and tingling in the arm and hand, even when the person feels no pain or stiffness in the neck.
 The muscular/fascial system is frequently referred to as the “orphan organ,” as no medical field claims it as their specialty, and myofascial trigger points can go undiagnosed and untreated for years.
 More information on trigger points and trigger point therapy can be found here.

-Renee Gullickson, DNP, ARNP, PMHNP-BC is the Dually Board Certified Psychiatric Mental Health Nurse Practitioner who works at Eastwind and can prescribe and monitor medications.
+Renee Gullickson, DNP, ARNP, PMHNP-BC and Natasha Clark, DNP, ARNP, PMHNP-BC, WHNP-BC are both Dually Board Certified Psychiatric Mental Health Nurse Practitioners who work at Eastwind and can prescribe and monitor medications.
 Medications are prescribed only when necessary, and a careful, conservative approach to them is followed.
-Dr. Gullickson is also available for evaluation of the appropriateness of certain medications for those individuals desiring a consultation.
+Dr. Gullickson and Dr. Clark are also available for evaluation of the appropriateness of certain medications for those individuals desiring a consultation.

 In this combination of psychotherapy and body-oriented understanding, physical and emotional concerns are dealt with as interrelated and intertwined units.
 The therapist helps the client to experience and understand the unique and dynamic interactions between the mind and the body in order to facilitate healing at a deeper level.